weiwei/yawn/README.md

 # yawn - A yarn workspace demo

-Note that this tutorial intends to use less yarn specific features.
-You'll see me disabling them in my config.
-You can skip them if you want these features.
+Note that this document intends to mirror an actual work project, so I choose to use less yarn specific features and to use Webpack, not some popular guys on the stage.

 ## Init the project